Ultrasound scan

 If you haven't already had one, your GP might want to do a CA125 blood test.

-If your scan appears normal but your symptoms continue or get worse then you must go back to your GP to let them know, and make an appointment for a check-up within one month.
+If your scan appears normal but your symptoms continue or get worse go back to see your GP within one month.